Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 Subsequently we consider the $U^f(1)$ charge sector.
 First of all, as shown in Fig. \ref{cmm}, we should identify that within a specific unit cell, there are two 0D blocks labeled by $\mu_1$ and one 0D block labeled by $\mu_2/\mu_3$.
 Repeatedly consider above 1D bubble construction on $\tau_1$: it adds two complex fermions on each 0D block $\mu_1$ and removes four complex fermions at each 0D block $\mu_2$ (by adding four holes), hence the numbers of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-More specifically, suppose there are $a$ complex fermions on each $\mu_1$, $b$ complex fermions on each $\mu_2$, and the total number of complex fermions on $\mu_1$ and $\mu_2$ within a certain unit cell is $c=2a+b$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), and the number of complex fermions on each $\mu_1/\mu_2$ is $a+2n/b-4n$, and the total number of complex fermions on $\mu_1$ and $\mu_2$ within a certain unit cell remains invariant.
-So for a specific $c$, there are only two independent cases: $c=2a+b$ and $c=2(a+1)+(b-2)$.

-Then we consider aforementioned 1D bubble equivalence on 1D blocks $\tau_2$ repeatedly: it adds two complex fermions at each 0D block $\mu_2$ and removes two complex fermions at each 0D block $\mu_3$ (by adding two holes), hence the number of complex fermions at $\mu_2$ and $\mu_3$ are not independent.
-More specifically, suppose there are $a'$ complex fermions on each $\mu_2$, $b'$ complex fermions on each $\mu_3$, and the total number of complex fermions on $\mu_2$ and $\mu_3$ within a certain unit cell is $c'=a'+b'$.
-Take above manipulation $n'$ times ($n'\in\mathbb{Z}$), the number of complex fermions on each $\mu_2/\mu_3$ is $a'+2n'/b'-2n'$, and the total number of complex fermions on $\mu_2$ and $\mu_3$ within a certain unit cell remains invariant.
-So for a specific $c'$, there are only two independent cases: $c'=a'+b'$ and $c'=(a'+1)+(b'-1)$.
+Then we consider aforementioned 1D bubble equivalence on 1D blocks $\tau_2$/$\tau_3$: it adds two complex fermions at each 0D block $\mu_2$ and adding two holes at each 0D block $\mu_3$, hence the $U^f(1)$ charge at $\mu_2$ and $\mu_3$ are not independent.

 With the help of above discussions, we consider the 0D block-state decorations.
 Start from the original trivial state (nothing is decorated on all blocks):